Thidius/N-interconnected-mass-spring-system/README.md

 The solution of the motion of each block over time is then plotted using matplotlib.
 After this window has been closed, a PyGame simulation of the development of the system over time will be presented.
 The floor.jpg file is used as a background for the PyGame simulation, but the user is of course to change that to their preferred style.

-NOTE: This code still has some issues that has to be addressed.